 My second encounter began in similar fashion, but it took a far more dramatic turn.
 It happened about five years ago.

 I was working at home as usual when suddenly I felt directed to go to the mall.
 Immediately.
-It was a strange impulse, as I knew that I had no purpose in going there, but the feeling was undeniable.
-I decided to let the thought play in my consciousness for a moment, to see if something more might emerge.
+I had no purpose in going there, but the feeling was undeniable, so I let the thought play in my consciousness to see if something more might emerge.

 I should get a coffee and a donut in the food court.

-It didn’t matter.
-The message was unrelenting.
-So I drove to the mall.
+I didn’t even like donuts, but the message was unrelenting, so I drove to the mall.

 I crossed the court and seated myself at the end of one of the tall tables.
 Then I peeled the plastic lid off my cup, rustled in the little brown paper bag for my donut, took a bite, and sipped a mouthful of coffee.

 Then, after a couple of minutes, I noticed something.
 A man was watching me.
-He was seated in a lounge chair some distance away in one corner of the court.
-He wore an elegant long wool coat and dark dress pants.
+He was seated in a lounge chair some distance away in one corner of the court, dressed in an elegant long coat and dark dress pants.
 He appeared to be South Asian and in his forties.
 I could feel his eyes heavy upon me, but I pretended not to see him.

 Then he stood up.
 He began to move slowly towards me, making his way in a broad arc around the tables and chairs like a predator circling its prey.
 He continued to close the circle until he was standing on the other side of the table from me.